jasp-stats/jaspMachineLearning/inst/help/mlClassificationKnn.md

 K-Nearest Neighbors Classification
 ==========================

-K-nearest neighbors is a method of classification that looks at the *k* number of predictor observations that are most similar to new observations to make a prediction for their class assignments.
+K-nearest neighbors is a method of classification that looks at the *k* number of feature observations that are most similar to new observations to make a prediction for their class assignments.
 The number of nearest neighbors is intrinsincly linked to model complexity, as small numbers increase the flexibility of the model.

 ### Assumptions
 - The target is a nominal or ordinal variable.
-- The predictor variables consist of continuous, nominal, or ordinal variables.
+- The feature variables consist of continuous, nominal, or ordinal variables.

 ### Input
 -------
 #### Assignment Box
 - Target: In this box, the variable that needs to be predicted should be entered.
-- Predictors: In this box the variables that provide information about the target variable should be entered.
+- Features: In this box the variables that provide information about the target variable should be entered.

 #### Tables
 - Confusion matrix: Displays a table that shows the observed classes against the predicted classes.
 Used to assess model accuracy.